Blockchain-Learning-Group/dapp-fundamentals/course-content/bonus-exercises.rst

 **Buy and transfer some tokens!**

-9. Add a withdraw function
+9. add a withdraw function

 ::